 Reverse geocoding uses the user’s location to search for places

-This example shows how to search for places using coordinates (reverse geocoding) taken from the user’s location.
+This example demonstrates the process of discovering locations by inputting coordinates (known as reverse geocoding) obtained from the user’s current position.
 Reverse geocoding transforms coordinates into place names.

-In the example, the user’s location (derived from their IP address) is shown by default, but you can also enter some coordinates in the text boxes or click on the map to search for places at those coordinates.
+By default, the example displays the user’s location, which is determined based on their IP address.
+However, you also have the option to manually enter specific coordinates in the designated text fields or utilize the map interface (click on the map) to search for places at those particular coordinates.

 An extension of MapLibre GL JS